 I’m most at home in the bush and I’m an avid birdwatcher and bushwalker.

-WHILE WWF PUTS ME ON THE FRONTLINE OF THE EXTINCTION CRISIS, THERE IS NO PLACE I’D RATHER BE!
+WHILE WWF PUTS ME ON THE FRONT LINE OF THE EXTINCTION CRISIS, THERE IS NO PLACE I’D RATHER BE!
 EVERY DAY I GET TO WORK WITH PASSIONATE PEOPLE TO SAVE SPECIES.

 Darren Grover